Quality Measure Implementation Guide

 As features and functionality are identified by this implementation guide that apply more broadly, those features may be promoted to the base FHIR specification.

-There is a new term of digital quality measure or dQM that is currently being defined across many interested parties.
-For the purposes of this IG, eCQM and dQM are synonymous.
-The focus of this IG is a computable representation of a quality measure using HL7 FHIR and CQL.
+There is a new term of digital Quality Measure or dQM that is currently being defined across many interested parties.
+For the purposes of this IG, eCQM, Quality Measure (QM), and dQM are synonymous.
+The focus of this IG is on computable representation of quality measures using HL7 FHIR and CQL.

 Audience